fshowalter/movielog-archive/reviews/the-city-of-the-dead-1960.md

 :imdb_id: tt0053719
 :grade: B
 :backdrop: https://lh5.googleusercontent.com/-WfnrWG-xYvg/VXYpwJ7RY_I/AAAAAAAACz4/Rsx3TqyNK_Q/w1000-rj/the-city-of-the-dead-1960.jpg
-:capsule: Lee’s performance, like the film, is an overlooked gem.
 ---
 _The City of the Dead_ opens in a small, fog-shrouded village.
 The locals have gathered to burn Elizabeth Selwyn for the crime of witchcraft.[^1] As the flames consume her, Elizabeth pledges her soul to Lucifer in exchange for eternal life.
 The bloodthirsty villagers drown her out, chanting “Burn witch, burn!”